osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 perfect for structured addressing.
 They have a name and a type: city, town, village etc. The problem is that reality turns out to be more messy and tagging in OSM is not universally consistent.
-Two place nodes of the same type do not necessarily translate to the same thing in a structured addresses.
+Two place nodes of the same type do not necessarily translate to the same thing in a structured address.
 For example, `place=village` is usually used for [independent small villages](https://www.openstreetmap.org/node/293132236), but you'll find it just as often being the